AdityaPagare619/Store_Ratings/README.md

 ---

-**How this matches the "FullStack Intern Coding Challenge - V1.1":**
 Single auth with signup/login/JWT; role-based pages and APIs, store listing/detail/search, rating create/update with unique constraint, owner dashboards and averages, admin user/store management and stats, sorting/filtering, and validation constraints are implemented to spec.

-Run this repository as-is with the commands above to get a working local install; edit `backend/.env` to inject different DB credentials if needed, keeping defaults that match the provided local PostgreSQL database details.